 The most serious complication of hypereosinophilic syndrome is cardiac involvement, which can result in myocardial fibrosis, chronic heart failure (CHF), and death.
 The mechanisms of cardiac damage are not entirely understood, but the damage is marked by severe endocardial fibrotic thickening of either or both ventricles, resulting in restrictive cardiomyopathy due to inflow obstruction.

-Various sources indicate that true hypereosinophilic syndrome is rare.
+Various sources indicate that true idiopathic hypereosinophilic syndrome is rare.
+Due to advances in diagnostic techniques, causes of eosinophilia can be identified in a proportion of cases that in the past would have been classified as idiopathic.
 The most common cause of eosinophilia in the United States is an allergic reaction or allergic disease.
-Worldwide, the most common cause of eosinophilia is parasitosis.[18]
+Worldwide, the most common cause of eosinophilia is parasitosis.[20]

 No racial predilection is reported for hypereosinophilic syndrome.
 There is a male predominance in hypereosinophilic syndrome, with a male-to-female ratio of 9:1.